eleven-lab/laravel-geo/README.md

 ## Add spatial attributes to a Model
 In order to handle dinamically geospatial attributes during CRUD operations, you need to:
 - substitute the Eloquent Model abstract object with a custom Model
-- define which attribute belongs to which geospatial type, defining the `$geometries` attribute
+- define which attribute belongs to which geospatial type, defining the `$geometries` attribute (you can find [here](https://github.com/eleven-lab/laravel-geo/blob/master/src/Eloquent/Model.php#L15-L21) the available types)

 ```php
 <?php namespace App;